November 13, 2023

 Fraud includes any intentional or deliberate act to deprive someone else of property or money by deception or other unfair means.
 Workplace fraud, also known as occupational fraud, is committed by people who work for or do business with an organization.

 Examples of workplace fraud include:

-According to the Association of Certified Fraud Examiners' 2014 Report to the Nations, about 5% of an organization's gross annual sales are lost to fraud.
-The median loss caused by a single case of occupational fraud is $145,000, and 22% of occupational fraud cases cost more than $1 million.
-The longer a fraud goes undetected, the more the victim organization loses.
+According to the Association of Certified Fraud Examiners (ACFE) 2022 Report to the Nations, the median loss caused by a single case of occupational fraud is $117,000.
+The cost of 21% of occupational fraud cases is more than $1 million, with an average fraud case lasting 12 months before detection.

 In addition to understanding the types of workplace fraud and associated costs, it is critical to understand how these practices may occur.
 More than half (62%) of perpetrators are in roles with higher levels of authority, including managers, executives, and owners.
 However, fraud can be committed by anyone.
 All employees should be aware of behavioral red flags that can indicate fraud.
 These red flags include:

 To help prevent fraud, businesses should consider putting anti-fraud controls in place.
 According to the ACFE’s 2022 report, the presence of these controls is associated with lower fraud losses and quicker fraud detection.

 One example of anti-fraud control is a fraud prevention check-up.
 The ACFE’s fraud prevention check-up provides an assessment to determine a business’s protection against fraud.
 The check-up can identify gaps in your business’s fraud prevention processes, help you establish a relationship with a Certified Fraud Examiner who you can call when fraud questions arise, and bolster the confidence that investors and other stakeholders have in the integrity of your business’s financial reports.

 In addition to the fraud prevention check-up, Shred-it® has six tips to help reduce workplace fraud, with data from the ACFE’s report: